-The accounting policies of the Authority conform to generally accepted accounting principles as applicable to governmental units.
+The financial statements of the Authority have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to governmental units.
 GASB is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
 The Authority reports its operations on the accrual basis of accounting.
 Under the accrual basis of accounting, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.